eway-crm/triggers/TriggerDefinition/ScheduledAtTime/README.md

 By defining action criterias we can create our own schedule for trigger activation

 ### Time
  This criteria defines starting time for the trigger.
-The time format is h:m:s.
+The time format is h : m : s.
 The trigger will activate at the set time, relative to 00:00.
 Here we have this value set to 00:40:00 (40 minutes after midnight).
 That means, if you set the trigger to "active" at time 00:39, it will activate in the next minute.
 However if you set it to "active" at 00:41, it will activate after 23 hours and 59 minutes.
 Take notice, that the time which the trigger checks is time on your server.

 ### Repeat
 Repeat determines your trigger will activate repeatedly.
 Here we have `Value="d"`, which means it will repeat every day.
 In this case each day at 0:40.
 This criteria can have following values: